Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Adjustable Bed Frame

-Adjustable bed frames are bed frames that can be adjusted by remote control or manual buttons in order to elevate the head/shoulders, the knees/feet, or some combination of these.
-There are many reasons to get an adjustable base bed frame.
-For example, research shows2 that sleeping on an incline like this can help improve sleep apnea symptoms.
-Adjustable beds are also recommended for those who have had back surgery3 and even patients with glaucoma4 as they can relieve some eye pressure.
+Adjustable bed frames are bed frames that can be adjusted by remote control or manual buttons to elevate the head/shoulders, the knees/feet, or some combination of these.
+Research suggests that sleeping on an incline like this can help improve sleep apnea symptoms.4 Adjustable beds are also recommended for those who have had back surgery and even patients with glaucoma as they can relieve some eye pressure.5, 6

 Best Bed Height FAQs